rarcodia/eRebin/README.md

 The file test.zip contains an example with ~50 eRASS1 light curves in input and the rebinned output plus images.

+## Contributors and related software

+Contributors include: Johannes Buchner, David Bogensberger

+If you are interested in tools for studying variability in eROSITA light curves, check [Bexvar](https://github.com/JohannesBuchner/bexvar).

 ## How to cite

 If you make use of this code, please link to this github repo and cite [this paper](https://ui.adsabs.harvard.edu/abs/2021Natur.592..704A/abstract) and [this too](https://ui.adsabs.harvard.edu/abs/2024arXiv240117275A/abstract) for the rebinning of eROSITA light curves, and [this paper](https://ui.adsabs.harvard.edu/abs/2022A%26A...661A..18B/abstract) for the count rate estimates.